List of He-Man and the Masters of the Universe characters: Roboto

 Roboto is voiced by Alan Oppenheimer in the 1980s series, Michael Donovan in the 2002 series, and Justin Long in Masters of the Universe: Revelation.
-In the upcoming reboot, she will be voice by Kristen Wiig.
+In the 2026 film, Roboto is gender-swapped to female and is voiced by Kristen Wiig.

 Roboto has gotten some positive reception from critics.
-Comic Book Resources voted 13th best out of 15 Best He-Man Toys.
-Gizmodo ranked Roboto 21st best toy in Masters of the Universe.
+Comic Book Resources voted 13th best out of '15 Best He-Man Toys'.
+Gizmodo ranked Roboto 21st-best toy in Masters of the Universe.

 Rio Blast

 Rio Blast is an Eternian gunslinger with weapons hidden in his body.
-He was never seen in the 1980s cartoon because it came to a close before the release of his figure.
+He was never seen in the 1980s series because it came to a close before the release of his figure.
 "Colonel Blast", inspired by prototypes of this character, did appear on She-Ra: Princess of Power.
 In the Marvel comic, he was frequently shown eating cayenne peppers.

-Rio Blast was voted No.5 in The 10 Most Unfortunate Masters Of The Universe Toys by Io9.
-Rio Blast was voted 1st out 7 in the 7 Stupidest He-Man Characters by Total Film.
+Rio Blast was voted #5 in 'the 10 Most Unfortunate Masters Of The Universe Toys' by Io9.
+Rio Blast was voted first in 'the 7 Stupidest He-Man Characters' by Total Film.

-In the Masters of the Universe toyline, Rio Blast was the sole survivor of a group of heroic explorers on a starband near Eternia and became the "law" of that last frontier.
+In the Masters of the Universe Classics toyline, Rio Blast was the sole survivor of a group of heroic explorers on a starband near Eternia and became the "law" of that last frontier.
 When a meteorb brought him to Eternia, he sided with He-Man in his battle against Skeletor's forces.

 Rock People

 The Rock People (also known as the Comet Warriors) are allies of He-Man and She-Ra.
-Both only appeared in the She-Ra cartoon, since the He-Man cartoon stopped production by the time their figures were released.
+Both only appeared in the She-Ra series, since the He-Man series stopped production by the time their figures were released.
 They came from the planet Geolon which was destroyed by Horde Prime.